When it comes to soil and gardening you have a couple of choices:

 The way water moves through soil is called drainage.
 When water moves quickly through soil, the soil is described as well drained.
 When water moves slowly through the soil and pool on the surface, the soil is described as poorly drained.
 Poorly drained soil stays cold and wet in the spring, roots drown due to the lack of sub surface oxygen, and plants often rot in the winter because the soil stays too wet.
 Fortunately, most poorly drained soils can be improved by adding plenty of organic matter.
 In some cases you may want to improve drainage by building raised beds or terracing, then adding properly prepared soil.

 How Much Moisture

 The amount of moisture your planting site receives depends on many factors including slope, large trees, temperature, precipitation, soil type, physical barriers and groundwater.
-Large, shallow-rooted trees such as silver maples soak up huge amounts of moisture and nutrients and create a situation known as "dry shade" which is an environment that doesn't support many other plants.
-On the other extreme the bottom of a slope often holds water for long periods of time and is much wetter than surrounding soil.
+Large, shallow-rooted trees such as silver maples soak up huge amounts of moisture and nutrients, and create a situation known as "dry shade" which is an environment that doesn't support many other plants.
+On the other extreme, the bottoms of slopes often hold water for long periods of time, and are much wetter than surrounding soil.

 Windy areas also tend to dry out faster than calm areas.
 If your property is plagued by high wind, you may want to consider planting a windbreak to break up the wind, and create a shelter for your plants.